 A costly Repowering Mistake

 After communicating extensively with the seller , I finally decided that this would be a good purchase.
 It took some effort but I ended up getting the engine shipped to me for a reasonable cost.
 I ended up taking it to a local shop.
-It was there that I learned that my old Johnson controls would not work with the mercury engine.
+It was there that they pointed out to my old and forgetful brain that I needed controls for the Mercury as well.

 A Final Word on Boat Restoration

 This was the first boat restoration I undertook.
 Theres another one from a 1995 Sea Boss that I recently finished that I will be posting soon.
 I’m currently in the process of restoring a classic 1966 Boston Whaler 13.
 Stay tuned for more boat restorations!